Aimar-Goni/AG_AIMedievalSim/README.md

             }
         }
         ```
-        [FIG DESC: Figure 18.
+        [Figure 18.
 Code snippet from `UMS_PathfindingSubsystem::SetNodeBlockedStatus`.
 When a node's traversability changes (e.g., a building is constructed), this function updates the `BlockedNodes` set and broadcasts the `OnPathUpdated` delegate.
 AI characters subscribed to this delegate can then trigger a path recalculation if their current path is affected.]

 ### Implementation